bbauska/UC-Davis-Inter-jQuery/README.md

 as event prevent default, return false, or keep the registration of the click of these links and keep those hashtags from showing up in the address bar.
-If I do that and then come back here, if I remove this hash second, scroll up to the top of the page, click \"Enter,\" and then now if I click these, it should go to the correct thing.
+If I do that and then come back here, if I remove this hash second, scroll up to the top of the page, click &quot;Enter,&quot; and then now if I click these, it should go to the correct thing.
 We&apos;re not getting the house up there.
 If I scroll down manually, it&apos;s highlighting the correct section.
 That&apos;s really great.